braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/leads_capture/facebook_via_zapier.md

 ### Step 4: Test your Facebook Lead Ads Zap

 To test this end-to-end, use Facebook’s Leads Ads Testing Tool in your Facebook Developer Console.
-For more information, see [Testing and Troubleshooting](https://developers.facebook.com/docs/marketing-api/guides/lead-ads/testing-troubleshooting/).
+For more information, see <a href="https://developers.facebook.com/docs/marketing-api/guides/lead-ads/testing-troubleshooting/" target="_blank">Testing and Troubleshooting</a>.

 ## User identity management